mondeja/simple-icons-website-rs/CONTRIBUTING.md

 - Add the locale to the `LANGUAGES` array in `i18n/src/lib.rs`.
 - Copy the `en-US` locale directory at `i18n/locales` and replace the translations.

+### Compatibility

+- We are currently tied to Node.js >= 18 to ensure that the fetch API is included in the standard library.